basilstotz/puavo-image-repository/README.md

 ### puavo-update-repository

-The main task of this progie is the generation of the needed config files used by the PuavoOS funktion before the function is called.
+The main task of this progie is the generation of the needed config files before the function the PuavoOS funtion make-rdiffs is called.

 ```
 Usage: puavo-img-repo  IMAGE_DIR [MIRROR_DIR]